Water Service Application

 - Do not assume that each property has access to water.
 Just because other properties in a neighborhood have water does not mean that water service is available to your property.
 In some cases, the customer might have to make significant improvements to the existing infrastructure to obtain additional service.

-- Changes to a project after a Water Availability Certificate is issued can result in delays or additional costs to your project.
-Check with the Utility Service Team to determine whether project changes will affect your request for water service.
+- Changes to a project after a water availability certificate is issued can result in delays or additional costs to your project.
+Check with the project lead to determine whether project changes will affect your request for water service.

 - Remember to notify SPU when an extra water service is required.
 For example, a separate or larger water service is required for a fire sprinkler system.
 Note that each water service line needs a water meter.